TRIPURA RAHASYA

 engage in activities with their limbs and senses, whereas

 spirits do so with the bodies of others.
-Instances like these
+Instances like

 are innumerable.
 Their explanation is as follows: